DanielMoniz-GBI/logic-layer/README.md

 * tell a cache plugin that it should cache the new results
 * dispatch the event `gbi-search-complete` with the search term and the products to inform any listeners (including the View Layer) that there are new search results.

-Search exposes the following method:
+Search exposes the following methods:
-* `search` --> perform a search against a sample web endpoint.
+* `search` --> perform a search against a sample web endpoint and emits an event on success.

-To do:
-* first ask the cache for results under the match search key.
-If they exist, do not make the web request.
+* `getRecommendations` --> ask for product recommendations against a sample web endpoint and emits an event on success.